hashicorp/terraform-provider-aws/website/docs/d/organizations_delegated_services.html.markdown

 ## Argument Reference

-* `account_id` - (Required) The account ID number of a delegated administrator account in the organization.
+* `account_id` - (Required) Account ID number of a delegated administrator account in the organization.

 ## Attributes Reference